sigp/lighthouse/book/src/validator-manager-create.md

 ### 1. Create the Validators

-Run the `create` command, subsituting `<ADDRESS>` for an execution address that you control.
-This is where all the staked ETH and rewards will ultimately reside, so it's very important that this address is secure, acessible and backed-up.
+Run the `create` command, substituting `<ADDRESS>` for an execution address that you control.
+This is where all the staked ETH and rewards will ultimately reside, so it's very important that this address is secure, accessible and backed-up.
 The `create` command:

 ```bash